pawelgrzybek/pawelgrzybek.com/content/posts/2018-04-29-configure-a-local-wordpress-development-on-macos-from-scratch.md

 ---
-title: "Configure a local Wordpress development on macOS from scratch"
+title: "Configure a local WordPress development on macOS from scratch"
 description: "So you're about to build a WordPress website.
 An Apache HTTP Server, PHP and MySQL database is all that you need.
 Let me guide you step by step."
 photo: 2018-04-29.jpg
 ---

 So you are a [macOS](https://www.apple.com/uk/macos/) user and you want to configure a local environment to build a [WordPress](https://wordpress.org/) project.
 Great choice, it is a fantastic piece of software!
 There are plenty of tools that let you set it up in no time at no cost — [MAMP](https://www.mamp.info/) and [XAMPP](https://www.apachefriends.org/) are probably the best choices for beginners.
 Smashing Magazine just published an article called ["WordPress Local Development For Beginners: From Setup To Deployment" by Nick Schäferhoff](https://www.smashingmagazine.com/2018/04/wordpress-local-development-beginners-setup-deployment/) which is a great guide that takes you through the journey when using these kinds of tools.
-There is one disadvantage though — applications like these hide lots of important details from the user and come pre-bundled with lots of stuff that you just don't need to run a Wordpress website.
+There is one disadvantage though — applications like these hide lots of important details from the user and come pre-bundled with lots of stuff that you just don't need to run a WordPress website.

 My approach is a little bit more complicated but gives you enough knowledge about the environment to walk away confidently.
 An [Apache HTTP server](https://httpd.apache.org/), [MySQL database](https://www.mysql.com/) and [PHP programming language](http://php.net/) is all that we need and, believe it or not, your Apple computer comes with the majority of these elements baked in.